prabhatKumar65/Covid-Vaccine-Analysis-with-IBM-Cognos/README.md

 ## 🤝 Contributing

-Contributions are encouraged!
+Contributions are encouraged.
 Please review our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on contributing to this project.